RicardoFamiliar/MQTT-Broker/README.md

 This was a model built in Java with Scene builder, the interface is very simple and i think it doesn't need an explanation, you can test it using a free and public Broker, like the one i used in the example.

 # ![MQTT Broker 2](https://github.com/RicardoFamiliar/MQTT-Broker/assets/117604174/e3b3da76-5e38-443b-9cbe-03392e175ee2)

+You can see the code or run the MQTT.jar that is listed above to test the software.